yekutielyehuda/hacknotes/mobile/android.md

+### Dynamic Runtime Analysis

+Dynamic Analysis is a technique for analyzing software's behavior while it runs.
+This encompasses not only analysis but also the equipment itself.
+Some of these actions do not require a detailed examination for security assessment.

+We can perform dynamic analysis by using debuggers such as the following:

+- **Android Debug Monitor (ADT)**
+- **Dalvik Debug Monitor Server (DDMS)**: The Dalvik Debug Monitor Server (DDMS) is a debugging tool that provides port-forwarding services, device screen capture, thread and heap information, logcat, process, and radio state information, incoming call and SMS spoofing, location data spoofing, and more.

 ### ADB - Android Debug Bridge

 Android Debug Bridge \(adb\) is a versatile command-line tool that lets you communicate with a device.
 The adb command facilitates a variety of device actions, such as installing and debugging apps, and it provides access to a Unix shell that you can use to run a variety of commands on a device.
 It is a client-server program that includes three components: